To understand how scientists study the genetic and environmental factors that interact to produce variation in behavior across a population.

 The Answer Sheet links each correct response to supporting text in Chapter 1.
 After discussing each quiz item as a class, ask students to add other examples of behaviors to the list.

 To continue the lesson, divide the class into two halves.
-Assign half Chapter 2: How Do Genes Work within Their Environments? and assign the other half Chapter 3: How Do Environments Impinge upon the Genes?
+Assign half Chapter 2: How Do Genes Work within Their Environments? and assign the other half Chapter 3: How Do Environments Impinge Upon Genetics?

 When students are finished reading, divide them into small groups, each of which includes students from each half (that is, some who have read Chapter 2 and some who have read Chapter 3).
 Have each small group begin its work by reading together the story from Chapter 2 (about Hoda, a perplexed nurse).
 Then have each group complete the first part of the Genes, Environments, and Behavior student sheet, with the students who have already read Chapter 2 instructing and leading the others.
 Repeat this activity with Chapter 3 (about Skip, a regretful man).
 The Answer Sheet links terms with their definition and applications.